Crochet Tutorials

 Full Project Tutorials

-While many tutorials include video guidance, some techniques are also explained in detailed written blog posts.
+While many tutorials include video guidance, some techniques are also explained in detailed written guides in the journal — particularly helpful if you prefer working at your own pace, printing instructions, or referring back to specific sections easily.

 About Catherine

 I’m Catherine, the designer behind Catherine Crochets.
-I specialise in crochet blanket design, with a particular love for tapestry crochet, colourwork and thoughtfully structured projects.
+I specialise in crochet blankets, with a particular love for tapestry crochet, colourwork and considered design.

-I design all of my own patterns from concept through to final sample, write and test them carefully, and teach the techniques I use through both video and written tutorials.
-I also run occasional in-person workshops locally, alongside my online teaching.
+I design all of my own patterns from concept through to final sample.
+I teach the techniques I use through both video and written tutorials and I also run occasional in-person workshops locally.